MEET THE TEAM

 Illinois State University

-Randy Ackah is a graduate student in the Department of Agriculture at Illinois State University and a member of the Markets team of the DCB project.
+Randy Ackah is a graduate student in the Department of Agriculture at Illinois State University and a member of the DCB Markets Team.
 Randy is a Ghanaian, and he has an interest in understanding factors that influence consumer and buyer behavior in agricultural markets.
 His current research focuses on practices along the agricultural value chain that can create sustainable solutions for food production.
 He is an avid learner, always seeking to expand his knowledge and understanding of the world around him.
 Randy is a soccer enthusiast and a lover of sitcoms.

 J. Arbuckle